Terbinafine Cream

 • Ringworm - Ringworm (tinea corporis) causes a ring-shaped rash on the arms, legs or buttocks.
 Despite the name, it is not caused by any type of worm.

-• Fungal nail infection - When fungus infects the skin under the nail, known as the hyponychium, it is called a fungal nail infection (tinea anguium).
+• Fungal nail infection - When fungus infects the skin under the nail, known as the hyponychium, it is referred to as a fungal nail infection (tinea unguium).

-Similarly to bacteria, fungi can become resistant to antifungal treatments if they are overused, though this issue is not as widespread as antibacterial resistance.
-If you experience a repeat recurrence of fungal skin infections, such as athlete's foot, it might be worth speaking to your doctor about preventative measures to keep you from becoming infected rather than using antifungal treatments for long periods.
+Similar to bacteria, fungi can become resistant to antifungal treatments if they are overused, though this issue is not as widespread as antibacterial resistance.
+If you experience a repeat recurrence of fungal skin infections, such as athlete's foot, it may be worth discussing preventative measures with your doctor to prevent future infections, rather than relying on antifungal treatments for prolonged periods.

-Fungal skin infections are relatively common and affect between 5% and 25% of the population, with athlete's foot being the most prevalent fungal infection.
+Fungal skin infections are relatively common, affecting between 5% and 25% of the population, with athlete's foot being the most prevalent type of fungal infection.
 While they are relatively easy to treat, there are no vaccines against fungal infections, which means that it is possible to be re-infected.
-If you regularly experience fungal infections, speak to your doctor - they will be able to offer the most suitable guide for you.
+If you regularly experience fungal infections, speak to your doctor - they will be able to offer the most suitable guidance for you.

 Terbinafine cream is typically used for mild skin infections, while tablets are generally reserved for more complex infections or when the infection has spread to different parts of the body.